sebamarynissen/simtropolis-channel/README.md

 - Automate the generation of yaml metadata as much as possible with as minimal friction as possible for content creators.
 - Backfill the channel with as much existing content from the STEX as feasible.
 See [#99](https://github.com/sebamarynissen/simtropolis-channel/issues/99) for the progress.

-## Roadmap

-- [x] Implement a proof of concept
-- [x] Use the STEX api instead of html scraping
-- [x] Automatically keep track of when the Simtropolis api was last called and only request new files after that date ([#21](https://github.com/sebamarynissen/simtropolis-channel/pull/21))
-- [x] Support custom metadata as part of the package (by means of a metadata.yaml file in one of the uploads)
-- [x] Handle various Simtropolis error scenarios (down for maintenance, 520, ...) ([#35](https://github.com/sebamarynissen/simtropolis-channel/pull/35))
-- [x] Setup an action that creates a PR instead of pushing to main
-- [x] Make the metadata generation robust & fool proof
-  - [x] Ensure incorrect metadata cannot be deployed
-  - [x] Ensure creators cannot publish packages under a separate name, *unless* explicitly allowed in the `permissions.yaml` file.
-That way someone from a team can upload under the team name, but only if explicitly allowed.
-  - [x] Automatically generate DLL checksums (see [#37](https://github.com/sebamarynissen/simtropolis-channel/pull/37) for the discussion about this feature)
-- [x] Handle non-zip archives.
-We'll probably just ignore those for now and require a package to be a .zip folder if it wants to be compatible.
-- [ ] Move the PR generating action to a separate repo to make it reusable for other exchanges
-- [ ] Move repository ownership to a Simtropolis member/organization on GitHub
-- [x] Make the channel available under a simtropolis.com url: [https://sc4pac.simtropolis.com/](https://sc4pac.simtropolis.com/sc4pac-channel-contents.json)
-- [x] Setup an action that sends a DM on Simtropolis when the linting of a package metadata fails ([#101](https://github.com/sebamarynissen/simtropolis-channel/pull/101/))
-- [ ] Setup an action that automatically creates a GitHub release the first of every month with an overview of all packages that have been added the last month.
-The releases can have the format `YYYY.mm` as version tags.

 # How to make your plugins compatible

 In order for a plugin to be installable by sc4pac, sc4pac needs certain information about it, such as the dependencies and variants, and where the package can actually be downloaded.